 No matter how radically the game seems to change, there’s always room for you and your strategy to adapt to the new circumstances.

 If you don’t change, you’re going to suffer for it.
-Second, your content strategy doesn’t have to strictly follow your business outline and goals; as you learn more about your readership, you can adjust your business to serve them even better.
+Second, your content marketing strategy doesn’t have to strictly follow your business outline and goals; as you learn more about your readership, you can adjust your business to serve them even better.

 It creates a perfect feedback loop, allowing you to remain relevant indefinitely with your ever-increasing target audience.